tobinus/ckanext-dataontosearch/README.rst

 DataOntoSearch is a project which aims to make it easier to find datasets, by using a domain-specific ontology to find similar datasets.
 The software is run as a separate server, which other projects like CKAN can connect to.

-There are two separate plugins provided with this extension. ``dataontosearch_tagging`` provides a way of associating datasets with concepts in the ontology. ``dataontosearch_searching`` provides an integrated way of searching using DataOntoSearch.
+There are two separate plugins provided with this extension. ``dataontosearch_tagging`` provides a way of associating datasets with concepts in the ontology.
+(Each such association is internally called a "tag", which should not be confused with the traditional tags CKAN provide.) ``dataontosearch_searching`` provides an integrated way of searching using DataOntoSearch.

 The extension adds a link you can follow when editing datasets.
 From there, you can change what concepts are connected to what datasets.